 Though less common, liquid extracts may also be found.
 Buyers should not confuse cola nut with gotu kola (Centella asiatica), which is a completely different plant.

-Cola nut requires tropical climates in order to prosper, with an annual average temperature of at least 75°F (24°C).
+The cola nut tree requires tropical climates in order to prosper, with an annual average temperature of at least 75°F (24°C).

-The tree requires shade to grow well, and the addition of good fertilizers will entice better results.
+The cola nut tree requires shade to grow well, and the addition of good fertilizers will entice better results.

-The cola or kola tree, is a small to moderately sized evergreen tree that can grow up to 82 feet (25 m).
+The cola nut tree, is a small to moderately sized evergreen tree that can grow up to 82 feet (25 m).
 Its trunk, commonly branches close to the base with the leaves almost reaching the ground.
 As the tree ages, the bark becomes rough and corky, grey in color and often split into squares.
-Cola three leaves are sparse and confined to the tips of the branches, narrowed or rounded towards the base, are arranged in whorls of three or four.
+Col nut tree leaves are sparse and confined to the tips of the branches, narrowed or rounded towards the base, are arranged in whorls of three or four.
 The flowers of the cola tree are star-shaped, white or yellow, with a purple center.
 The fruits of this species can grow up to eight inches (20 cm) long and contain large, red, flat seeds.

 The cola tree (Cola acuminata) is a member of the Malvaceae family, which contains around 2,300 species spread out over 200 genera.
 Other well-known and plants within this family are baobab (Adansonia digitata), cacao (Theobroma cacao), hibiscus (Hibiscus sabdariffa), and marsh mallow (Althaea officinalis).